 An hour and a half south of Soldotna, at the literal end of the road, is Homer.
 Not only is this town rightfully famous for its art, fishing and food, it’s also home to a couple of brewing companies and an unusual winery that focuses on using local ingredients in its brews.
 Tour the brewery of your choice, then wander the legendary Homer Spit, a 4-mile finger of land that stretches into Kachemak Bay and is lined with some of the state’s best gift shops and restaurants.
 This is also a fine place to enjoy a sea kayaking adventure or stroll a sandy beach before turning in for the night.
 Tomorrow, you’ll make the five-hour drive back to Anchorage to turn in your rental vehicle and catch your flight home.

 If you have an extra day to spare, hop a small commercial flight from Homer to the nearby island of Kodiak, where you can sample beer from the island’s local brewery and enjoy a day of brown bear viewing in Alaska’s Southwest region.
-(You can also take the Alaska state ferry from Homer to Kodiak, but it’s a 10-hour ride each way.)
+(You can also take the Alaska state ferry from Homer to Kodiak, but it’s a 10-hour ride each way.
+Be sure to reserve your ferry reservation in advance as schedules are subject to change.)

 If you have two days to spare, consider taking a side trip on the drive back to Anchorage: Turn east at Soldotna and, two hours later, you’ll arrive in the small seaside town of Seward.
 This is a popular cruise ship port with a brewery that sits just a few blocks from beautiful Resurrection Bay.
 Spend the night here, then enjoy a morning whale-watching cruise or day hike in Kenai Fjords National Park before completing the last two-and-a-half hours of driving back to Anchorage.